 You may also like this article: Blanching vegetables for long-term storage

 I’ve bought this one a while ago and I’ve used it on various occasions during my hiking trips.
 It is a great tool for making toast when a toaster is nowhere in sight, but you can also use it to cook various other types of foods (I’ve cooked sausages and meat on it).
 It is lightweight, small, foldable and inexpensive.

 My grandma didn’t have a digital timer, but she did have an egg timer she twisted to the desired timer.
 She was able to handle other chores while she waited for the buzzer.
 This item is often overlooked by many preppers when they plan their off grid kitchen, considering that time is an important ingredient of every dish.

 Mortar and pestle set

 If you plan to forage for herbs or if you are used to flavor your dishes with various spices, you will need a mortar and pestle to crush, grind and powder the ingredients.
 These items have been around for thousands of years, long before electricity became part of our daily lives.
 They do a great job at crushing and powdering herbs, spices, nuts and pretty much anything you managed to forage.
-If you plan to get a mortar and pestle set, go for a porcelain type as it is easier to clean and it won’t absorb food odors like the ones made from other materials.
+If you plan to get a mortar and pestle set, go for a porcelain type as it is easier to clean.
+It also won’t absorb food odors like the ones made from other materials.